Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Experimental setup and results

-In order to display the frequency content as a function of the reversion time, \fig{FigPaper_EvolEspCoer1_5CB}(b) shows several cuts of the amplitudes of the spectra at fixed frequency values, normalized to the corresponding values at $\tau=0$.
-It can be seen that the higher frequency components decay faster than the low frequency ones, and that the characteristic decay times are noticeably different, the one of the higher frequency being approximately one third of that of the lower frequency.
-Previous work on 5CB \cite{SegZam2013} and 8CB \cite{gonzalez11} gave a first indication that the attenuation the overall amplitude of the reverted single-spin, single-quantum signals is a consequence of irreversible decoherence.
-The results presented confirm that and also show that the higher frequency components are selectively attenuated while the quasi-equilibrium is developing.

-The double quantum peaks have a much smaller amplitude than the multi-spin single quantum ones, just as happens with the calculated ones (see Appendix A), and their S/N ratio is too small to analyze the selective narrowing.
-However it can be seen that their amplitude decays monotonously with $\tau$.
-It is worth to point out that this behaviour differs from the calculated one, since as shown in \fig{Fig_Coer_JBR_FID_calc_PAAd6}(c2), the calculated amplitude of coherence $\pm$2 has the same trend as coherence 0.
-This difference indicates that the definite decay of this coherence observed in the experiment is due to a mechanism not accounted by the closed-system dynamics.
+with the fitting variables $y_0$, $A$ and $\tau_d$.
+The occurrence of a zero-frequency component may indicate the presence of one, or a combination, of tensor operators that belong to the commutative space of $\H_{SE}$, and thus are immune to adiabatic decoherence.
+The fact that we observe they attenuate with $\tau$ can obey to the convolution with the decaying low-frequency components.
+The parameter $y_0$ in \numeq{eq:gauss_fit} is used to better discern the frequency selective attenuation.
+The characteristic decay times $\tau_d$ (inset of the same figure) are noticeably shorter for higher frequencies.
+The highest frequency decay time is approximately one half the one at the lowest measured frequency.
+Previous work on 5CB \cite{SegZam13} and 8CB \cite{GzzSegZam11} gave a first indication that the attenuation of the overall amplitude of the reverted single-spin, single-quantum signals is a consequence of irreversible decoherence.
+The result shown in \fig{fig:C1_5CB_W} confirms this fact and also indicates that the frequency components are selectively attenuated during the build-up of quasi-equilibrium.
+The double-quantum peaks have a much smaller amplitude than the multi-spin single-quantum ones, just as happens with the calculated spectra (see \apen{ap:non-ideal}), and their S/N ratio is too small to analyze the selective narrowing.
+However, it can be seen that their amplitude decays monotonously with $\tau$.

-\insertfig{ht}{FigPaper_EvolEspCoer1_5CB}{8.0}{13.3}{(a) Front view of the spectra of coherence order $\mu=1$ obtained in \fig{FigPaper_cascada_5CB_W} for nematic 5CB. (b) Time evolution of the (normalized) amplitude at different frequencies on the spectra of (a).
-The dashed lines are exponential fittings with different characteristic times as shown in the legend.}
+\insertfig{ht}{fig:C1_5CB_W}{FigPaper_EvolExpCoer1_5CB}{8.0}{13.3}{(a) Front view of the multi-spin, single-quantum coherence ($\mu=1$) spectra of \fig{fig:ExpCM_5CB_W}, for the $\cal W$-order on nematic 5CB. (b) Time evolution of the (normalized) amplitude at different frequencies on the spectra of (a).
+Dashed lines are Gaussian fittings with the characteristic times $\tau_d$ shown in the inset box.}